oneeve8/kobble-data/content/tutorialnarrative3.md

 Track: Copy Share
 Channel: Cut Copy Edit Share

-If you cut or copy, the paste option of the last i
+If you cut or copy, the pasteof the last item you cut or copied will be pasted by tapping it.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it.